cs3110/textbook/_sources/chapters/data/assoc_list.md

 # Association Lists

-A *dictionary* is a data structure that maps *keys* to *values*.
-One easy implementation of a dictionary is an *association list*, which is a list of pairs.
+A *map* is a data structure that maps *keys* to *values*.
+Maps are also known as *dictionaries*.
+One easy implementation of a map is an *association list*, which is a list of pairs.
 Here, for example, is an association list that maps some shape names to the number of sides they have:
 ```{code-cell} ocaml
 let d = [("rectangle", 4); ("nonagon", 9); ("icosagon", 20)]
 ```